Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 - BTC-e code

 A BTC-e code is a redeemable code through which you can access the value of your cryptocurrency.
-Think of it as a gift card that allows you to become the owner of your funds.
+Think of it like a gift card that allows you to become the owner of your funds.

 What to look out for